Skip to main content

 What Is Telehealth?

 One of the earliest forms of telehealth is the after-hours phone line, typically staffed by nurses, where patient calls are triaged accordingly.
-Given the wide range of technologies now available, coupled with improved internet access, telehealth services have evolved to include these common examples:
+Given the wide range of technologies now available, coupled with improved internet access, current telehealth services include these common examples:

-• Receiving phone, text or email messages to remind you about scheduled appointments or prompt you to schedule annual screenings and preventive care
+• Receiving phone, text or email messages as reminders about scheduled appointments or prompts to schedule annual screenings and preventive care

 • Logging into a patient portal or electronic health record (EHR) to send a message to a healthcare provider or review test results